 Doors open at 7:00 pm and the performance begins promptly at 7:30.
 After the concert, you’ll have an opportunity to meet the performing artists and learn more about their backgrounds and career plans.

-We currently have 25 seats remaining for this concert.
-Advance reservations are required.
-If you’d like to attend, send us a contribution of $20 per adult and specify how many are coming.
+We currently have 21 seats remaining for this concert.
+If you would like to make a reservation, send us a donation of $20 per person and specify how many are coming.

-- To contribute online, click or tap below:
+- To donate online, click or tap below:

-- To contribute by mail, send a check payable to Core Memory to this address:
+- To donate by mail, send a check payable to Core Memory to this address:

 - Core Memory Concerts